-Washed in the Blood of the Lamb « Catholic Insight
+Andrew-Dung Lac, Vietnam, and Washed in the Blood of the Lamb « Catholic Insight

 We are all flowers planted on this earth, which God plucks in His own good time: some a little sooner, some a little later . . .
 Father and son may we meet in Paradise.
 I, poor little moth, go first.
 Adieu

-The accounts of missionary work in the Church provides an invaluable window into what cultures are like before the arrival of Christ and His salvific truth.
-True enough, there is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law, or some of them, we may hope.
-But in a culture without Christ, there is also much devilry.
-The Asiatic people in particular in their long history brought the art of torture and execution to a whole new level.
+The accounts of missionary work in the Church provides a telling window into what things were like before the arrival of Christ and His salvific truth – far from Rousseau’s mythical Edenic paradise.
+True enough, there is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law.
+But in a culture without Christ, there is also much that is, quite frankly, deeply evil, one manifestation of which is bringing the art of torture and execution to a whole new depth.
 The accounts of the martyrs of Japan were bad enough, displayed in the novel and film Silence, but in Vietnam the martyrs suffered things almost beyond imagining.
-You may have heard the phrase ‘death by a thousand cuts’, which we use metaphorically (as in, the incremental and inexorable tax increases), but was all too real in many of these victims, slowly sliced to death before the eyes of on-lookers.
+You may have heard the phrase ‘death by a thousand cuts’, which we use metaphorically (as in, the incremental and inexorable tax increases); but this was all too real in many of these victims, slowly sliced to death before the eyes of on-lookers.

+This did not trouble the martyrs, deep in their spirit.
+As Father Vénard was led to his martyrdom, the executioner asked the priest what he would give for his death to be swift.
+Théophane replied calmly, ‘the longer it lasts, the better it will be‘.

 But we need not belabour the point, for one with eyes fixed on heaven, bodily torment is of little account, and fear transformed by love, a point to ponder in our own troubled days.
 As one of the martyrs, Paul Le-Bao-Tinh, put it in today’s Office of Readings: